manikprabhu72/azure_translatetext_with_jwt/README.md

 II.
 Testing with JWT:

-Two requests to be made. one is to authenticate and get jwt.
-Use the jwt to translate the text.
+Two requests to be made.

+one is to authenticate and get jwt.

+second one to translate the text using the jwt from the first .

 Endpoint 1: